axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-graylog/_index.md

 1. On the Graylog side, configure a GELF TCP input.
 For more information, see the relevant [Graylog](http://docs.graylog.org) documentation.

-2. On the `syslog-ng` side, configure the name or IP address of the host running Graylog.
+2. On the AxoSyslog side, configure the name or IP address of the host running Graylog.

     ```c
         destination d_graylog {